torvalds/linux/Documentation/mm/unevictable-lru.rst

  * Those owned by ramfs.

- * Those owned by tmpfs with the noswap mount option.
+ * Those owned by tmpfs with the analswap mount option.

  * Those mapped into SHM_LOCK'd shared memory regions.